NicoVogel/docker-extension/README.md

 ## How does it work?

 The cli tool uses a config file to manage the abbreviations.
 All commands are separated into a *command* and *action*.
-For example `docker image ls` has the *command* `image` and *action* `ls`.
+For example, `docker image ls` has the *command* `image` and *action* `ls`.
 When resolving the abbreviations, first the commands are checked and then the associated actions for the command.

 ## Usage